Educational Leadership, Doctor of Education (0010)

 Program Requirements (60 hours)

-The program consists of 60 hours beyond a master's or other graduate degree.
+The program consists of 60 hours of graduate coursework.
 The program includes the following core coursework:

 |EDLD 702||Educational Leadership Doctoral Program Orientation 1||3|